TheRealGlumfish/Team20/doc/ArchishaGarg.md

 * [Commit by Toby:](https://github.com/TheRealGlumfish/Team20/commit/5aaf37200038d7736852a13f325428b1caba1d2a) In this, we noticed that the `pc` added the memory map value althought we already added this in the `aluout`.

 * [Commit by Adam:](https://github.com/TheRealGlumfish/Team20/commit/6b0b82fa737fb0b2986d670840a378661d4461d7) In this, we noticed that the `ResultSrc` had not been changed from 1 bit to 2 bits in the control unit.
 Also, an intermediate `BranchAndZero` was added which was equal to the branch value AND Zero flag so that this can be put through an OR gate with the jump flag to change `PCSrc`.

+In summary, our team achieved success with this project, validated by comprehensive testing demonstrating the functionality met all requirements.
+Throughout this experience, I acquired substantial knowledge in RISC-V, SystemVerilog, and hardware design, significantly boosting my confidence in these domains.
+The project sparked a keen interest in hardware design, prompting me to contemplate pursuing a career in this field.
+Looking ahead, I aim to deepen my expertise further and refine my skill set.
+Reflecting on the project, if I were to approach it again, I would prioritise earlier planning and code development.
+Rushing during the final weeks led to prolonged debugging sessions and attempting to fix issues under considerable stress.
+Additionally, I would have eagerly taken on tasks related to the ALU and the implementation of specific instructions, as I believe I have a good understanding of those.